Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: The norm estimate of the Bers projection

 This shows that

 which implies the required estimate. \end{proof}

 \begin{remark} The derivative of $\Phi$ at $0$ in the direction of $\mu \in \Bel(\D)$ can be represented by

 See for instance \cite[Section 3.4.5]{Nag}.
 This defines a bounded linear operator $d_0\Phi$ from the tangent space of $\Ael^p(\D)$ to $A^p(\D^*)$.
-Lemma \ref{cui} implies that its operator norm satisfies $\Vert d_0\Phi \Vert \leq 3$.
+From Lemma \ref{cui}, we see that its operator norm satisfies $\Vert d_0\Phi \Vert \leq 3/2$.
 The derivative $d_0\Phi(\mu)$ can be alternatively represented by using the Bergman kernel

 on $\D^*$; the above formula turns out to be the Bergman projection